-Pablo Colella has 12 years’ experience specialising in the engagement and development of audiences within the culture industries.
+Pablo Colella has close to two decades of experience specialising in the engagement and development of audiences within the culture industries.
 He is a recognised consultant with the Arts Marketing Association, is the UK Ambassador for the Artist Run Alliance and is an accredited arts audience researcher, published journalist, lecturer and public speaker, who has contributed to widespread arts accessibility practice.

 As Lead Practitioner and Director of arts audience engagement consultants, Disconnected Bodies Ltd, Pablo collaborates with clients to widen reach, create impact and gain audience recognition.
 His expertise can support the growth of current and new potential audiences, anticipating their preferences and barriers to participation.